-- For treaty reinsurance, a cash call limit is provided in the agreement.
-For large claims where they exceed the cash call limit, the Company will pay the amount of claim promptly.
-Claims that are below the cash call limit will be settled on a regular accounting basis. - For facultative reinsurance, claims are settled on a case-by-case basis as agreed upon between the insurance company and the insured. - 1.5.2 Communication and related units in case of disputes or complaintes
+- For treaty reinsurance, claims will be settled on a monthly or quarterly basis as mutually agreed.
+With regard to the large loss where the amount exceeds cash call limit stated in the treaty, the Company will make a payment promptly once it has received all necessary documents. - For facultative reinsurance, claims are settled on a case-by-case basis as agreed upon between the cedant and each insured directly.

+1.5.2 Claim department contact information.

-Please contact: Wimol Thaiprasert Claim Department Tel.
-02-660-6111 ext.
-2477
+Please contact: Claim Department Tel.
+02-660-6111 or Email: claim@thaire.co.th